Fulton County COVID-19 Update

 • At least 7 days have passed since symptoms have first appeared.

 In most cases, you should keep your regular appointments.
-It is still safe for patients to receive care with our primary care providers, and we are shifting as many appointment times as possible to reduce exposure to our patients and our care teams.
-Some non-urgent visits and procedures may be delayed until the outbreak has subsided.
+It is still safe for patients to receive care with our primary care providers.
 If you are worried, please contact your care team to discuss your concerns.
 If you have a previously scheduled appointment and have developed a fever, cough, sore throat or shortness of breath, please contact the office before coming to your appointment.

 To prevent exposure to others, individuals who are experiencing symptoms such as fever, cough and shortness of breath and/or have had contact with someone suspected of having COVID-19 are encouraged to call the Ohio Department of Health specific COVID-19 phone line at 1-833-4-ASK-ODH (1-833-427-5634).